 An analytics dashboard allows a company to view all of the useful information with charts and graphs.
 For example, a simple analytics dashboard may present all product sales for the past month in the form of a simple and colorful pie chart.
 As a result, business leaders and marketing departments are able to see information in the database visually.

 The underlying philosophy that drives analytics dashboards is: KISS.
 This acronym stands for Keep It Simple Silly.
 In this sense, the analytics dashboard is a specific response to the modern world we inhabit.
 There is so much information that it can become overwhelming – and practically meaningless.
 Thus, presenting information in a structured, logical, and easy-to-understand way isn’t about dashboards, it’s about value.

 Organizing Our World

 Without the database, our modern world would be so much harder to understand.
-A well-designed database can add tremendous value to any company or organization.
-Ultimately, great database design can quickly interpret raw data, so that companies can define marketing or operational strategies based on data-driven decisions.
+Most importantly, a well-designed database can add tremendous value to any company or organization.
+Ultimately, great database design can quickly interpret raw data.
+This enables companies to define marketing or operational strategies based on data-driven decisions.

 What type of database design do you use?

-Let us know below or on social media.
+Let us know by commenting below or talking to us on social media!